TeamNovaSoft/qa-exposed-server/docs/ARCHITECTURE.md

 ## Description of the target audience and their needs

-With Repo Manager, developers easily handle code changes and collaborate through a user-friendly interface.
+With EasyEnvPreview, developers easily handle code changes and collaborate through a user-friendly interface.

 Developers use the tool to create branches for features or bug fixes, pushing changes, and switching between branches to assess their impact.
 They run automated tests, report issues to QA for further investigation, and ensure the codebase remains organized.